bemjikim/OSSLab_02_FinalProject/README.md

 ### *What does this project do?*

 > ##### This is a web project to give users info about the restaurants.
 It includes Menu, restaurant's number, delivery fee, opening time, pictures, and so on.
 You can choose the menu you want.
-You just see that information then you call it!
+You just see that information and you just order it!
 Furthermore, there are buttons called 'bookmark' for the add or delete.
 You can make your favorite menu list!

 ### *Why is this project useful?*